Athenian democracy: Ecclesia

-As usual in ancient democracies, one had to physically attend a gathering in order to vote.
+As usual in ancient democracies, one had to physically attend a gathering to vote.
 Military service or simple distance prevented the exercise of citizenship.
 Voting was usually by show of hands (χειροτονία, kheirotonia, 'arm stretching') with officials judging the outcome by sight.
-This could cause problems when it became too dark to see properly.
+This could cause problems when it becomes too dark to see properly.
 However, any member could demand that officials issue a recount.
-For a small category of votes, a quorum of 6,000 was required, principally grants of citizenship, and here small coloured stones were used, white for yes and black for no. At the end of the session, each voter tossed one of these into a large clay jar which was afterwards cracked open for the counting of the ballots.
-Ostracism required the voters to scratch names onto pieces of broken pottery (ὄστρακα, ostraka), though this did not occur within the assembly as such.
+For a small category of votes, a quorum of 6,000 was required, principally grants of citizenship, and here, small colored stones were used, white for yes and black for no. At the end of the session, each voter tossed one of these into a large clay jar which was afterwards cracked open for the counting of the ballots.

+Ostracism, a unique feature of Athenian democracy introduced in the early 5th century BCE, allowed the Assembly to exile citizens deemed threats to the state's stability.
+This annual practice, conducted through a vote, was a preventive measure against potential tyrants and factions.
+As noted by Starr, ostracism exemplified Athens's efforts to safeguard democracy by placing constraints on influential figures without resorting to more severe punitive actions, thereby balancing political stability with democratic freedom.

 In the 5th century BC, there were 10 fixed assembly meetings per year, one in each of the ten state months, with other meetings called as needed.
 In the following century, the meetings were set to forty a year, with four in each state month.
 One of these was now called the main meeting, kyria ekklesia.
 Additional meetings might still be called, especially as up until 355 BC there were still political trials that were conducted in the assembly, rather than in court.
 The assembly meetings did not occur at fixed intervals, as they had to avoid clashing with the annual festivals that followed the lunar calendar.
 There was also a tendency for the four meetings to be aggregated toward the end of each state month.

 Attendance at the assembly was not always voluntary.
 In the 5th century, public slaves forming a cordon with a red-stained rope herded citizens from the agora into the assembly meeting place (Pnyx), with a fine being imposed on those who got the red on their clothes.
-After the restoration of the democracy in 403 BC, pay for assembly attendance was introduced.
+After the restoration of democracy in 403 BC, pay for assembly attendance was introduced.
 This promoted a new enthusiasm for assembly meetings.
 Only the first 6,000 to arrive were admitted and paid, with the red rope now used to keep latecomers at bay.